 About Blackrock Bowling & Tennis Club

-Tennis Section – Applications for tennis membership is now closed open for 2017.
-For 2018 there is already a waiting list in place so early application will improve chances.
+Tennis Section – Applications for tennis membership for 2019 are now being accepted.
+There is already a waiting list in place.
 We normally take in a further 30-35 new senior and junior members annually so chances of success are good.
 Playing and attending club coaching is for members only, as non members are not covered by the necessary club insurance.
-Junior coaching is also available to members only Any junior application must be associated with a senior existing parent member or new senior parent application.
+Junior coaching is also available to members only.
+Junior applications (under the age of 14) must be associated with an existing or new Senior member.
 A complete set of rules is available on request.

 Interested in joining?
 Download the application form Here

 Information on Child Protection can be found here